Shopping for a child car seat can be a headache. You need one that meets child car seat laws, but there are so many options to choose from.

 Get in touch with your local recycling centre to see if they can recycle parts of the car seat.

-Unfortunately the parts that can’t be recycled will have to be thrown away.
+The parts that can’t be recycled have to be thrown away.
 Don’t give it to a charity shop or try to sell it on a listings website.

-When you do throw the car seat out, clearly write ‘unsafe’ or ‘expired’ on it somewhere to lessen the risk of someone else using it.
+When you do throw the car seat out, clearly write ‘unsafe’ or ‘expired’ on it somewhere to lessen the risk of someone else finding it and using it.